-he introduction is designed to orient you to the field of Project Based Learning.
-Included in this section are a brief history of PBL and a description of its benefits.
-By the end of this section, you will be able to describe PBL and identify key elements of successful projects.
+The Introduction is designed to orient you to the field of PBL.
+Included in this section are a brief history of PBL and examples of projects.
+At the end of this section you will be able to describe PBL and identify key elements of successful projects.